julien-boudry/Condorcet/Docs/VotingMethods.md

 ## Ranked Pairs Margin

 > **Family:** Ranked Pairs
 > **Variant used:** Margin *(Ranked Pairs Margin is used by Nicolaus Tideman himself from originals papers.
 But it's not necessarily the most common.
-Most other documentation preferring the Winning variant.
-Even Wikipedia is the different from one language to another.)*
+Most other sources prefer the Winning variant.
+Even Wikipedia is different from one language to another.)*
 **Wikipedia:** https://en.wikipedia.org/wiki/Ranked_pairs
 > ***
 > **Methods alias available (for function call)**: "Ranked Pairs Margin" / "Tideman Margin" / "RP Margin" / "Ranked Pairs" / "RankedPairs" / "Tideman method"

 ### Implementation Comments<!-- {docsify-ignore} -->
 In the event of the impossibility of ordering a pair by their margin of victory.
 Try to separate them when possible by their smaller minority opposition.
 In case of a tie in the ranking result.
 No advanced methods are used.
 It is, therefore, an implementation following the first paper published in 1987.
-Markus Schulze advice a tie-breaking method, but it brings unnecessary complexity and is partly based on randomness. this method can, therefore, come out ties on some ranks.
+Markus Schulze advises a tie-breaking method, but it brings unnecessary complexity and is partly based on randomness.
+This method can, therefore, come out ties on some ranks.
 Even if that is very unlikely on an honest election of good size.

 ### Code example<!-- {docsify-ignore} -->
 ```php